nazrulworld/jfine-python-classes-tutorial/source/call-a-class.rst

 First, Python creates an object that has the right type.
 (The temporary *tmp* is introduced just to explain what happens.
-Python stores the value at a nameless location.)
+Python stores its value at a nameless location.)

 >>> tmp = A.__new__(A, 'an arg')
 >>> type(tmp)